Is Life Insurance With Living Benefits Worth It?

-This blog will explain how you can use it, what living benefits are, and if it is worth it.
+This blog will explain how to use it, its benefits, and if it is worth it.
 There are two types of living benefits: accelerated riders (part a) and building cash value (part b).
 We have included a Q&A section at the bottom of the blog for your convenience.

 What is a death benefit?

-The amount that your loved ones will receive from your insurance company when you pass away.
+When you pass away, your loved ones will receive the amount from your insurance company.
 They can use it for anything; bills, mortgage, college, and retirement.

 What are living benefits?